 Whether the San Diego Zoo or the Safari Park is better is obviously a completely objective opinion.

-However, I will say that our favorite visit was to the Safari Park.
+However, I will say that our favorite visit on our trip to San Diego was to the Safari Park.
 The San Diego Zoo is great, but the Safari Park really surprised us with how much we enjoyed it.

 Reasons we loved the San Diego Zoo Safari Park?
 The beautiful wide open spaces, the lower crowds, and the unique animal experiences (like the platypus and getting to walk through the kangaroo enclosure).